 Find hotels & motels in Chicago using the list below.
 Search for the cheapest discounted hotel and motel rates in or near Chicago, IL for your upcoming personal or group trip.
 Discover the most favored Chicago Illinois hotel rooms.
 Review the Chicago hotel list below to find the perfect lodging.
 We also have a map of the Chicago hotels.
 Need 5+ Rooms?
-Secure Chicago Group Hotel Discounts or See the best Chicago meeting hotels
+Secure Chicago Group Hotel Discounts or Check out the best Chicago meeting hotels

 Whether you're going there for business or just because you want to get away, Chicago is one of the largest cities in the U.S., and it's famous for its striking skyline and its endless array of things to do.
 More from this guide...

 If you're flexible about the dates when you're going to be in Chicago, you have several factors to consider.

 Is scoring a good deal on your hotel at the top of your priorities list?
 You'll want to visit the city during the winter, after the chaos of the Christmas season wears off.
 Rates are generally low in January, but they start to climb again as the weather warms up.
 November might also be a cheap time to go.
 Bear in mind that if you visit during the winter, you may have to deal with unfriendly weather conditions, so plan accordingly.

 Spring and autumn are also good times to visit.
 These times are cheaper than summer, and they offer mild weather.
 However, you should have a list of indoor attractions to keep you busy in case rain starts to pour.
 It's always fun to take in the city's many museums.